prashanthmadhala/data-analytics-portfolio/sql_project/README.md

 19/01/2025

-E-Commerce Database Creation and SQL Queries
+Repository Content
+This repository includes:
+1. SQL queries used for creating each table, uploaded as separate .sql files.
+2. A structured approach to creating and populating the ecommerce database.

 This repository showcases my work in building an e-commerce database using datasets gathered from the Kaggle platform.

-The repository includes SQL queries for creating database tables and other related operations.

 Overview
 Dataset Source: The datasets used in this project were sourced from Kaggle, providing detailed information related to orders, customers, products, sellers, and payments in an e-commerce context.